 Martin Down National Nature Reserve is certainly one of Hampshire's crown jewels when it comes to butterfly sites (and indeed for flora and fauna too).
 The reserve is located in the extreme west of the county, close to the Dorset border (map).
 Whilst the reserve consists largely of undulating chalk downland, its large area includes flower-rich grassland, scrub and even an area of woodland.
 Along the western boundary, there is a linear prehistoric earthwork called the Bokerley Ditch (Photo 1) - butterflies thrive in the sheltered habitat it provides.

 In May look out for Dingy Skipper along here.
 Small Blue may also be encountered and in the bushier areas further on, Green Hairstreak.
 In late June/July Dark Green Fritillary should be seen flying powerfully over the meadow or feeding on the many flowers.
 After a few minutes' walk, a visitor information notice is reached in a sheltered hollow close to the Bokerley Ditch and facing a stand of conifers.
 This area (i.e. the hollow, the Bokerley Ditch itself, especially the section running north-west from here, and the flower-rich grassland to the east of the ditch) is excellent for butterflies and deserves thorough exploration.
 Most of Martin Down's wealth of butterfly species should be found in this area according to their respective flight periods.
 Species include Adonis Blue, Chalkhill Blue, Small Blue, Brown Argus, Dingy Skipper, Grizzled Skipper, Green Hairstreak, and Dark Green Fritillary.
-The area is one of the best in Hampshire for Dark Green Fritillary (on the grassland) and Adonis Blue (in the hollow and along the eastern slope of the ditch - see Photo 3 below).
-Marsh Fritillary can also be encountered sporadically along the ditch and Silver-spotted Skipper in small numbers are sometimes recorded on the grassland slopes around the old firing range.
-An excellent but compact circular route is to follow the ditch in a north-westerly direction as far as the next visitor information notice (after ~700m), then take a track heading east back to the Sillen Lane car park.
+The area is one of the best in Hampshire for Dark Green Fritillary (on the grassland) and Adonis Blue (in the hollow and along the eastern slope of the ditch - Marsh Fritillary can also be encountered sporadically along and close to the ditch.
+I have also seen them occasionally around the earth mounds of the old firing range.
+An excellent, but compact circular route is to follow the ditch in a north-westerly direction as far as the next visitor information notice (after ~700m), then take a track heading east back to the Sillen Lane car park.
 This area can of course also be accessed from the car park at the northern end of the reserve, following track south-east close to the Bokerley Ditch.

 The northern car park is also most convenient to explore the only wooded area of the reserve on the north side of the Salisbury to Blandford Forum road, known as Kitt's Grave.
-I only recently acquainted myself with this area and it is a real delight.
 Take the path heading north (here) towards the woodland edge, having crossed the Salisbury - Blandford road.
 The best area in Kitt's Grave for butterflies is the south-western section here where there are a couple of flower-rich clearings (Photo 4).
 From late June, Dark Green Fritillary can be found in these clearings and, in the adjoining wide rides, Silver-washed Fritillary and White Admiral, as well as many common species.
 White Admiral is also present in the woodland rides of Verditch Chase just to the north.